wdlingit/maccu/README.md

 #### Database collection

+See [here](https://github.com/wdlingit/maccu/blob/main/coexDB_202406.md) for updated databases for arabidopsis, worm, and fly.

 ### First execution of `OneStopWrapper.pl`
 It is OK to execute the script by specifying a full path or a relative path, and it is also OK to put its path into the PATH environment variable.
 Simple description of options will be displayed if no options entered.